-21. Note the clean contours of the impression.
+Figure 20: Note the clean contours of the impression.
 The impression coping must be retained properly in the impression to ensure a proper abutment and crown fabrication.

-22. The impression coping is removed from the implant and mounted onto a laboratory implant analogue
+Figure 21: The impression coping is removed from the implant and mounted onto a laboratory implant analogue.

-23. The head of the impression coping is reseated into the impression, a shade taken and the case sent to the lab.
+Figure 22: The head of the impression coping is reseated into the impression, a shade taken and the case sent to the lab.

-24. The healing abutment is replaced in the mouth while the dental laboratory makes a master cast using the implant analogue to fabricate the proper abutment and crown.
+Figure 23: The healing abutment is replaced in the mouth while the dental laboratory makes a master cast using the implant analogue to fabricate the proper abutment and crown.

-25. The healing abutment is removed.
-The prepared abutment is seated and the abutment screw tightened to 25 Ncm
+Figure 24: The healing abutment is removed.
+The prepared abutment is seated and the abutment screw tightened to 25 Ncm.

-26. A radiograph is taken to ensure a complete seating of the abutment into the body of the implant.
+Figure 25: A radiograph is taken to ensure a complete seating of the abutment into the body of the implant.

-27. A piece of cotton or silicone is placed into the screw hole after tightening the abutment screw to the recommended torque.
-A little Cavit is used to cover the screw hole prior to crown cementation.
+Figure 26: A piece of cotton or silicone is placed into the screw hole after tightening the abutment screw to the recommended torque.
+A little Cavit is used to cover the screw hole before crown cementation.